Khighness/Khighness/README.md

 ###  :man_technologist: Khighness

-A young developer for deleting database.
+A young developer for deleting data.